-This part of the scheme aims to help borrowers with at least a 5% deposit secure a 95% loan-to-value (LTV) mortgage from participating lenders on a new-build or existing home up to a value of £600,000.
+This part of the scheme aimed to help borrowers with at least a 5% deposit secure a 95% loan-to-value (LTV) mortgage from participating lenders on a new-build or existing home up to a value of £600,000.

-More information on phase one of help to buy mortgages - Equity Loans
+More information on phase one of Help to Buy mortgages - Equity Loans

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.